aklein-dex/notifhome-api.js/README.md

 # Notifhome-api.js

-Notifhome-api.js is the nodejs version of Notifhome-api.
+Notifhome-api.js is the nodejs version of [Notifhome-api](https://github.com/aklein-dex/notifhome-api) (rails).

 This is my very first project using nodejs.
 Nodejs is popular and I was curious to explore and learn more about it.

+So far I'm plannig to work more on the rails version and update this repo when I have time.

+Some plugins used:

+* express
+* mocha
+* chai
+* mongoose

 ## How to install mongodb